okohll/abdocs/content/docs/fields/field-options/file-field-options.md

 ## Zoom %
 Setting this to smaller than 100 will make text and other content appear smaller on the page, similarly larger bigger

-## Footer
+## Footer style
 Optionally, add a footer to every page of a generated document, including e.g. the name of the document, page number and total number of pages.

+Set to either `footer` or `no footer`.

-If you like, you can define a completely custom footer in HTML.
+With footer set, you can define a completely custom footer in HTML if you like.
 Add a `<div>` element to your HTML template with the id 'ab_pdf_footer'.
 The footer element may use only inline CSS styles, classes will be ignored.
 However, so the footer element *only* appears in the footer, we suggest adding a class to it to hide it in the main document, for example

 ```css